-- 1. checked the patient's wrist band and/or chart with the request. - 2.
+- 1. Checked the patient's wrist band and/or chart with the request. - 2.
 Transferred patients safely to and from stretchers and wheelchairs, correctly utilizing accessory equipment. - 3.
 Introduced themselves to the patient and briefly explained the procedure. - 4.
 Checked if the patient was properly prepared for the examination. - 5.
 Checked with the patient, chart and x-ray request for any contraindications. - 6.
 Provided safe storage for patient's belongings, e.g., eyeglasses, dentures, jewelry, etc. - 7.
 Provided safety to the patient from mechanical and electric hazards. - 8.
 Utilized rules of body mechanics during physical assistance. - 9.
 Gave proper moving and breathing instructions to the patient. - 10.
 Checked on patient's condition at regular intervals. - 11.
-Asked female patients between the ages of 12 and 50 years old if they might possibly be pregnant. - 12.
+Asked female patients of childbearing age if they might possibly be pregnant. - 12.
 State types of reactions to contrast media. - 13.
 State emergency measures for reactions to contrast media.